mayuka-reddy/Data_Warehouse_Project_1/README.md

 The Word file contains detailed explanations of each query, the metrics involved, and how each query contributes to the overall analysis.

 ## Data Files
 The dataset used in this project (CICIDS 2017) is available in CSV format.
-The CSV files can be accessed from the provided S3 bucket or downloaded and uploaded to Amazon Redshift manually.
+The CSV files can be accessed fromshould be accessible from the Google Drive link provided in the Data.md file.